DATA STRUCTURES – ARRAYS (GENERAL CONCEPTS)

 Introduction

-Data structure is the arrangement of data as per the requirements.
+Data structure is the arrangement of data as per the

 Every data structure has its own behavior and properties